PaaS - Orchestration

 • Functionality: Automates the entire DevOps lifecycle from a single platform, including building, testing, and deploying.

-• Use Case: Suitable for teams that want to manage their DevOps processes within a unified environment3.
+• Use Case: Suitable for teams that want to manage their DevOps processes within a unified environment3arrow-up-right.

 7. CircleCI and GitHub Actions: